 Address: Harvard University, 35 Quincy Street 201, Cambridge, MA 02138

-Alexander More is a historian whose research focuses on the impact of climate change on population health and the economy.
-By using both climate science and historical records, More brings recent drastic changes into a broader perspective, one that permits stark comparisons between current and historical trends in temperature, pollution, pandemic disease, and extreme weather, all of which directly impact food production, human health, economic prosperity, and political stability.
-He is author of two landmark studies of pre-industrial climate and pollution and currently holds a postdoctoral fellowship in the Department of History at HarvardUniversity, under the Initiative for the Science of the Human Past, and is concurrently Assistant Research Professor at the Climate Change Institute (University of Maine), where he leads a project on the impact of climate change on population health and the economy in the last millennium.
-In addition to academic journals, his work has been featured in The Guardian, Popular Science Magazine, The Washington Post, Smithsonian Magazine, Der Spiegel, Archaeology Magazine, Süddeutsche Zeitung, The Daily Mail, Frankfurter Allgemein, Atlas Obscura, Eos, Science et vie, and many other print and online publications (see media page).
+Alexander More’s research focuses on the impact of climate change on population and ecosystem health and the economy.
+By using ultra-high-resolution climatic, epidemiological, ecological and archeoscientific records, More brings recent drastic environmental changes into a broader perspective, one that permits stark comparisons between current and historical trends in temperature, pollution, pandemic disease, and extreme weather, all of which directly impact food production, human health, economic prosperity, and political stability.
+He is author of several landmark studies of the impact of climate on pandemics and pollution, and an active contributor to the fields of environmental health and planetary health.
+He currently holds an appointment in the Initiative for the Science of the Human Past at Harvard University, and is also Assistant Research Professor at the Climate Change Institute (University of Maine) and Associate Professor of Environmental Health at Long Island University in New York City.